University of Arkansas Grantham: Academics

-College of Business, Management, and Economics
+College of Business

 In December 2015, the school received specialized accreditation for its business programs through the International Assembly for Collegiate Business Education (IACBE).
+At its initiative, the University has decided to voluntarily withdraw from IACBE accreditation on December 31, 2022.

 College of Science, Engineering, and Technology

 The College of Science, Engineering, and Technology oversees a number of different programs and courses, including associate degrees, bachelor's degrees and course offerings from project management, digital systems, physics, calculus, differential equations, and programming.
 In September 2016, the school received accreditation for its Bachelor of Science in electronics engineering technology program through the Accreditation Board for Engineering and Technology (ABET).

 College of Humanities and Social Sciences

 The College of Humanities and Social Sciences offers courses that are aimed at strengthening basic skills in writing, speaking, critical thinking and quantitative reasoning.
 The arts courses include writing and communication, while the sciences include knowledge of the natural world and human civilization.